Aurimenas/Portfolio/README.md

 To consider this app fully finished there are few minor details that need to be tweaked/optimised:
 - Further improve front-end responsive design
 - Implement a function on store's front page to allow users to filter products by their category
-- Improve user-experience by adding input error notifiers to every form (currently only at registration)
 - Retranslate UI to either full english or full lithuanian instead of a mix

 - In store admin panel's 'Stats' section, add a button to switch datasets(Optional)